OpenFreeEnergy/openfe/docs/index.rst

         :link: reference/index
         :link-type: doc

-        Get technical details on the toolkit's core methods and classes.
+        Technical details on the toolkit's core methods and classes

 .. toctree::